 h Reserved.

-i The second R-value applies when more than half the insulation is on the interior of the mass wall.
+i Mass walls shall be in accordance with Section R402.2.5.
+The second R-value applies when more than half the insulation is on the interior of the mass wall.

 j Reserved.

 k For single rafter- or joist-vaulted ceilings, the insulation may be reduced to R-38.